-Tablet PC and I-Pads
+Tablet PC and iPads

-Mobile Computing Major Advantages
+Mobile Computing - Major Advantages

-Ease of research
+Ease of Research

 Streamlining of Business Processes

-Mobile Computing Security Issues
+Mobile Computing - Security Issues

-Hiring qualified personnel.
+- Hiring qualified personnel.

-Educating the Users on proper Mobile computing ethics.
+- Educating the users on proper mobile computing ethics

-Auditing and developing sound, effective policies to govern mobile computing.
+- Auditing and developing sound, effective policies to govern mobile computing

-Enforcing proper access rights and permissions.
+- Enforcing proper access rights and permissions

 These are just but a few ways to help deter possible threats to any company planning to offer mobile computing.
 Since information is vital, all possible measures should be evaluated and implemented for safeguard purposes.

-Mobile Computing Future Trends
+Mobile Computing - Current Trends

-3G or 3rd generation mobile telecommunications is a generation of standards for mobile phones and mobile telecommunication services fulfilling the International Mobile Telecommunications-2000 (IMT-2000) specifications by the International Telecommunication Union.
+3G or third generation mobile telecommunications is a generation of standards for mobile phones and mobile telecommunication services fulfilling the International Mobile Telecommunications-2000 (IMT-2000) specifications by the International Telecommunication Union.
 Application services include wide-area wireless voice telephone, mobile Internet access, video calls and mobile TV, all in a mobile environment.

 The Global Positioning System (GPS) is a space-based satellite navigation system that provides location and time information in all weather, anywhere on or near the Earth, where there is an unobstructed line of sight to four or more GPS satellites.
 The GPS program provides critical capabilities to military, civil and commercial users around the world.
-In addition, GPS is the backbone for modernizing the global air traffic system, weather, location services.
+In addition, GPS is the backbone for modernizing the global air traffic system, weather, and location services.

 Long Term Evolution (LTE)

 WiMAX (Worldwide Interoperability for Microwave Access) is a wireless communications standard designed to provide 30 to 40 megabit-per-second data rates, with the latest update providing up to 1 Gbit/s for fixed stations.
-It is a part of a fourth generation, or 4G, of wireless-communication technology.
-WiMax far surpasses the 30-metre wireless range of a conventional Wi-Fi local area network (LAN), offering a metropolitan area network with a signal radius of about 50 km.WiMax offers data-transfer rates that can be superior to conventional cable-modem and DSL connections, however, the bandwidth must be shared among multiple users and thus yields lower speeds in practice.
+It is a part of a fourth generation or 4G wireless-communication technology.
+WiMAX far surpasses the 30-metre wireless range of a conventional Wi-Fi Local Area Network (LAN), offering a metropolitan area network with a signal radius of about 50 km.
+WiMAX offers data transfer rates that can be superior to conventional cable-modem and DSL connections, however, the bandwidth must be shared among multiple users and thus yields lower speed in practice.

 Near Field Communication

-Near field communication (NFC) is a set of standards for Smartphones and similar devices to establish radio communication with each other by touching them together or bringing them into close proximity, usually no more than a few centimeters.
+Near Field Communication (NFC) is a set of standards for smartphones and similar devices to establish radio communication with each other by touching them together or bringing them into close proximity, usually no more than a few centimeters.
 Present and anticipated applications include contactless transactions, data exchange, and simplified setup of more complex communications such as Wi-Fi.
 Communication is also possible between an NFC device and an unpowered NFC chip, called a "tag".